Constraining the light Higgs bosons in the GNMSSM with recent Higgs data: Conclusion

 \section{Conclusion}

-This study systematically investigated the exotic decay channels of the standard-model-like Higgs boson into pairs of the lightest CP-odd or CP-even Higgs bosons within the framework of GNMSSM.
-First, we performed a comprehensive scan of the GNMSSM parameter space using the MultiNest algorithm, subject to experimental constraints from \textsf{HiggsSignals-2.6.2} and \textsf{HiggsBounds-5.10.2}.
-To assess the implications of recent Higgs precision measurements for GNMSSM scenarios featuring light Higgs states (considering both cases where $h_1=h_\text{SM}$ and $h_2=h_\text{SM}$), we separately examined the exclusion limits provided by HiggsSignals and the HiggsBounds implementation in \textsf{HiggsTools}.
-Within the phenomenologically allowed parameter region, we further conducted a preliminary analysis of dark matter properties.
+This study investigated the exotic decay of the SM-like Higgs boson into pairs of the lightest CP-odd or CP-even Higgs bosons within the framework of GNMSSM.
+A comprehensive scan of the parameter space was first conducted using the MultiNest algorithm, subject to experimental constraints from \textsf{HiggsSignals-2.6.2} and \textsf{HiggsBounds-5.10.2}.
+To assess the implications of recent Higgs precision measurements for light Higgs scenarios (both $h_1=h$ and $h_2=h$ scenarios), we separately examined the exclusion limits provided by HiggsSignals and the HiggsBounds implementation in \textsf{HiggsTools}.
+Within the phenomenologically allowed parameter region, we further conducted a preliminary analysis of DM properties.
 The main findings were summarized as follows:

 \begin{itemize} \item In both the $h_1$ and $h_2$ scenarios, \textsf{HiggsBounds} imposes the most stringent constraints on the theoretical parameter space.
-In contrast, \textsf{HiggsSignals} and individual ATLAS searches exhibit comparatively weaker constraining power; moreover, the vast majority of parameter points excluded by these analyses are also disfavored by \textsf{HiggsBounds} .
-This is because \textsf{HiggsBounds} provides direct constraints from dedicated searches for non-Standard Model Higgs bosons, whereas \textsf{HiggsSignals} derives indirect constraints based on global compatibility with experimental data.
+In contrast, \textsf{HiggsSignals} and individual ATLAS searches exhibit comparatively weaker constraining power; moreover, the vast majority of parameter points excluded by these analyses are also disfavored by \textsf{HiggsBounds}.
+This is because \textsf{HiggsBounds} provides direct constraints from dedicated searches for non-SM Higgs bosons, whereas \textsf{HiggsSignals} derives indirect constraints based on global compatibility with experimental data.

-\item It is worth noting that the analysis of the $h_2$ scenario reveals unique phenomenological features.
-Specifically, \textsf{HiggsSignals} can exclude certain parameter points with relatively low values for certain exotic decay branches, especially when $Br(h\to a_1 a_1\to \tau\tau bb) \leq 2.5\%$.
+\item Notably, the analysis of the $h_2$ scenario reveals unique phenomenological features.
+Specifically, \textsf{HiggsSignals} can exclude certain parameter points with relatively low exotic decay rates, especially when $Br(h\to a_1 a_1\to \tau\tau bb) \leq 2.5\%$.
 This exclusion effect stems from the kinematic accessibility of the $h_2 \to h_1 h_1$ decay process, which has a significantly enhanced branching ratio.
-Such enhanced decays will modify the properties of the standard model-like Higgs boson, thereby increasing the sensitivity of \textsf{HiggsSignals} to indirect constraints in regions where they were previously suppressed due to kinematic factors.
+Such enhanced decays will modify the properties of the SM-like Higgs boson, thereby increasing the sensitivity of \textsf{HiggsSignals} to indirect constraints in regions where they were previously suppressed due to kinematic factors.

 \item Under the combined constraints of \textsf{HiggsTools}, both $h_1$ and $h_2$ scenarios require that the observed $h$ boson is predominantly SM-like ($V_h^{\rm SM} \geq 0.93$) with minimal singlet admixture ($V_h^{\rm S} \leq 0.32$).
 In the $h_2$ scenario, the lighter $h_s$ state must exhibit high singlet purity ($V_{h_s}^{\rm S} \geq 0.94$) and negligible SM-like components ($V_{h_s}^{\rm SM} \leq 0.32$).